guessi/unattended_iso/README.md

 * if you want to change disk partitioning layout, change the following section in preseed files:

     d-i partman-auto/expert_recipe <recipe>

+* why drop suuport for some version?

+    it is more secure and safe to follow up upstream changes, and some of them have disk partitioning issue, see [LP#1265192](https://bugs.launchpad.net/bugs/1265192)

 ### Reference